 If creating your own security questions isn’t an option, it’s a good idea to use false information to answer the existing questions.
 For example, choose a city you have never been to for your hometown or place of birth and use a different name for your mother’s maiden name.
 Just be sure to write these answers down and keep them in a safe place so you don’t forget them.

 4. Set Up Your Recovery Phone Number & Email Address

 Many email service providers, like Gmail, allow you to enter a recovery email address or phone number.
 If there is a suspicious login on your account, this phone number and/or email address will get an alert.
 These alerts allow you to secure your account the minute suspicious activity is detected, so always make sure your recovery contact information is up to date.

 Two-factor authentication, sometimes called 2FA or multi-factor authentication, requires additional information at sign in beyond the username and password.
 Requiring this additional information, such as a code sent to your phone, means that even if someone has your password, they still won’t be able to log in.

 As we mentioned, email is not a direct form of communication so there is a chance of it being read along the way.
 Email encryption is a great way to use your email more securely.
 Encryption refers to disguising the content of your emails to protect sensitive information from being read by anyone other than the intended recipients.
 Emails are encrypted by default on some email service providers but it only works if your recipient’s email address is on the same platform.

 Make Your Email Even More Secure With Strategic Systems

-If you’re ready to safeguard your company’s information with network security managed IT services, Strategic Systems is an affordable solution for Raleigh businesses.
+If you’re ready to safeguard your company’s information with network security managed IT services and IT Outsourcing Services, Strategic Systems is an affordable solution for Raleigh businesses.
 For more information or to schedule a consultation, contact us by calling (919) 783-1410 or fill out our online contact form below.